hmrc/safety-and-security-import-service-guide/source/documentation/index.md

 ### Version 1.6
 * Changes ahead of 31 October 2024, where a reduced dataset will be introduced for ENS declarations, as set out in the Border Target Operating Model (BTOM) in August 2023.

+### Version 1.7

+* Corrected IDEMEATRAGI970 Field ID in XML reference
+* Added SEAID529 field, which was previously missing from XML reference